Door Pressure Gauge

 Why Measuring Door Pressure is Important?

 Ensuring ADA Compliance for Equal Access: The American Disabilities Act (ADA) sets legal standards for maximum door pressure to enable equal access for all people, regardless of age or physical ability.
-Measuring door pressure is critical for confirming ADA guideline compliance and providing safe, accessible entryways.
+Measuring door pressure is critical for confirming compliance to ADA guidelines and providing safe, accessible entryways.

 Reduce Injury Risks from Doors that Slam or Close Too Forcefully: Doors that close with too much pressure can pose safety hazards and lead to injuries such as bruises, finger pinches, or worse.
 Properly adjusting door closer pressure prevents doors from slamming or closing too forcibly, creating a safer environment for people passing through.

-Prevent Property Damage from Excessive Force: Doors that consistently close with excessive pressure can also cause property damage over time.
-The constant force can loosen hinges, cause doors/frames to crack or split, and wear down seals and weather stripping.
+Prevent Property Damage from Excessive Force: Doors (especially sliding and folding doors) that consistently close with excessive pressure can also cause property damage over time.
+The constant force can loosen door’s hinges, cause doors/frames to crack or split, and wear down seals and weather stripping.
 Measuring pressure enables proper adjustments before deterioration or costly repairs are needed.

 Verify Door Closers Function Properly Through Their Swing Cycle: As door closer devices wear down with use over time, the amount of pressure they exert often fluctuates inconsistently through the door’s full swing cycle.
 Checking pressure at different points tests that closers function properly and provide uniform force as needed for safety.